ferocchi/lyberty/README.md

 • You keep one JS/React UI; only native-API heavy features (e.g. Core ML, ARKit) become Swift plugins.

 Web app
-• Full Next .js 15 with Server Actions for lightweight edge code.
+• Full Next .js 15 with static export for Tauri wrapping.
 • Uses Jotai atoms for local state — minimal bundle cost, fine for concurrent React.

 When you do need pure Swift